UntyperSoftworks/CodeArchives/README.md

 Sources originate from former school assignments (mostly from middle school) and my older GitHub accounts that are logged out or no longer visible.

+> [!note]
-Some sources may be slightly modified from its original for continuity and consistency.
+> Some sources may be slightly modified from its original for continuity and consistency.

 <hr>